gjbex/GPU-programming/environments/README.md

 ## What is it?

+1. `environment.yml`: conda environment file for a Python environment with the necessary packages to run the Python scripts in this repository.
 1. `nvidia_hpc.py`: hpccm recipe to build an environment with NVIDIA HPC SDK.
 1. `oneapi_hpc.py`: hpccm recipe to build an environment with Intel oneAPI HPC Toolkit.